Joseph Whelan

-Joseph Whelan was an Irish footballer who played for Bohemian during the 1890s and early 20th century.
+Joseph Whelan was an Irish footballer who played for Bohemians during the 1890s and early 20th century.

+Career

 Whelan was one of the most important figures in the early day of football in Dublin.
 He was a founding member of Bohemian in 1890 and was the club's first captain.
 Whelan also has the honour of scoring Bohemians' first ever goal when he netted against Britannia on 1 November 1890.
 A respected full back, he played in the first team for over a decade and appeared in the Irish Cup Final in 1900 when Bohemians lost 2-1 to Cliftonville.

-Off the field, he was Club President of Bohemian from 1900–1905 and Vice-President from 1905-1916.
+Off the field, he was Club President of Bohemian from 1900 to 1905 and Vice-President from 1905 to 1916.